Heavy on performance, light on the wallet!

 PowerPod Lite sensor (upgradeable to PowerPod ANT or PowerPod ANT/BLE)

-PowerPod Lite handlebar mount for 31.8 round handlebars
+PowerPod Lite handlebar mount for 31.8 round handlebars, OR optional mount

 USB charging cable (attach to computer or USB charger)